sentenial/developer-docs/pages/prodOpenBanking/ob_sandbox.md

 ---

 The ASPSP Sandbox allows you to simulate Open Banking calls by interacting with the **Nuapay Test Bank**.
-Depending on the integration mode, the method for accessing the test bank varies (see the following sections for details on the two modes):
+Depending on the integration mode, the method for accessing the test bank varies (see the following sections for details on the available modes):

+## Checkout Mode

+For [Checkout](ob_pispimplementation.html#checkout-mode) users who want to access the Nuapay Test Bank:

+1. Call the POST `/payments` service (setting `integrationType` = `CHECKOUT`).
+1. On the Bank Selection screen that's rendered, select the **Nuapay Test Bank**.
+1. Use the following credentials to log on: username = `psu` and password = `psu`

 ## Self-Hosted Mode